valzi/hylia/src/pages/capital.md

 - Navigating occasionally requires parkour, bridge-building, climbing, or the use of a zip line.

 - It's not a city anymore.
-It's a claustrophobic, half-vertical wilderness with occasional settled spaces. `(It's a point-crawl dungeon.)`
+It's a claustrophobic, half-vertical wilderness with occasional settled spaces.

 - Many locations, even in A, are completely blocked (often by dangerous defenses) and require a key to access.